 Common symptoms of angioedema include:

-- More rarely, hoarseness, tight or swollen throat, breathing trouble
+- More rarely, hoarseness, a tight or swollen throat, or trouble breathing.

 - In a form called angioedema-eosinophilia syndrome, hives, itching, fever, muscle pain, decreased urine, weight gain, and high white blood cell count occur.